-When most people think about cookies, they think about sugary biscuits (or the weird things that appear to be on everywhere website but which no-one really understands!)
+When most people think about cookies, they think about sugary biscuits (or the weird things that appear to be on every website but which no-one really understands!)

 Neither is likely to save lives.